 Not entirely clear, but the leading theories are that metformin reduces oxidative stress, reduces hardening of the arteries, improves endothelial function (functioning of cells lining the blood vessels), or any combination of the above.

 None needed, other than continuing to take metformin, even as other drugs are added to your diabetes control regimen.

 For imaging studies that require contrast dye, it’s highly recommended that metformin be temporarily discontinued.

-Vitamin B12 deficiency is seen in about 5% of all people who take metformin, which is about double the rate seen in people who do not take the drug.
-However, the risk of B12 deficiency seems to increase the longer someone takes metformin, with as many as 30% of people who have taken the drug for at least 10–12 years showing some level of deficiency.
+Vitamin B12 deficiency is seen in about 5 percent of all people who take metformin, which is about double the rate seen in people who do not take the drug.
+However, the risk of B12 deficiency seems to increase the longer someone takes metformin, with as many as 30 percent of people who have taken the drug for at least 10–12 years showing some level of deficiency.

 This side effect only occurs when using the extended-release version.
 In this version, metformin diffuses through the capsule that contains the drug, and in many people the empty shell is not digested, passing apparently intact through the digestive tract.
 However, even though the pill appears intact, it’s just an empty husk; the medicine has been absorbed.

 It’s unknown why the shell is digested in some people but not in others.